- Other Post Graduate Training - Johns Hopkins Bloomberg School of Public Health (2005-2008)

 Dr. Johnson's research interests include subglottic stenosis, obstructive sleep apnea, vocal cord paralysis, quality improvement, and airway simulation.

 He has authored nearly 60 scientific articles, book chapters, and meeting proceedings, and he has delivered numerous national presentations, lectures, and professional courses.
 He serves as an Associate Editor of Pediatric Otolaryngology for Otolaryngology - Head and Neck Surgery as well as a reviewer for The Laryngoscope.

 Dr. Johnson is a Fellow of the American Laryngological, Rhinological, and Otological Society (aka The Triological Society), the American Academy of Otolaryngology - Head and Neck Surgery, and the American College of Surgeons.
 He’s also an active member of the American Society of Pediatric Otolaryngology, the American Broncho-Esophagological Association, and the National Medical Association.

 He has been included in D Magazine's Best Doctors list, and he received the Honor Award in 2012 from the American Academy of Otolaryngology - Head & Neck Surgery Foundation.
 He is also a lifetime member of Alpha Phi Alpha Fraternity Inc.

 Pediatric Otolaryngologist in Dallas and Plano

-“Airway reconstruction remains the workhorse of the care of the children with subglottic and tracheal stenosis.
+“Airway reconstruction remains the workhorse of the care of children with subglottic and tracheal stenosis.
 These often occur in former premature children who are tracheostomy tube dependent.
-Using advanced techniques, I can treat the scarring of the airway and allow for safe removal of a child's tracheostomy tube,” Dr. Johnson says.
+Using advanced techniques, I can treat the scarring of the airway and allow for the safe removal of a child's tracheostomy tube,” Dr. Johnson says.
 “I perform both endoscopic and open procedures that allow me to correct extensive scarring of the airway.”